kwikteam/klustakwik2/README.rst

 download `here <http://www.microsoft.com/en-us/download/details.aspx?id=44266>`_.
 Python 3.x might require a different version of Visual Studio, we haven't tested this.

-Download the source, either from one of the source distributions `on PyPI <https://pypi.python.org/pypi/klustakwik2>`_ or get the latest version `from GitHub <https://github.com/kwikteam/klustakwik2>`_.
+Download the source as above.
 Open a command prompt in the directory where you downloaded and extracted the files.
 If you installed Python for all users, then you will need admin rights on this command prompt.
 To get this in Windows, press the Windows key, type "cmd", right click on "cmd.exe" and click "Run as administrator".

-Now execute the following two commands:

-    python setup.py build --compiler=msvc
-    python setup.py install
+Now run the commands as in the section on installing from source above.

 Mac
 ~~~

-We're working on this.
+It is possible to install a version of ``gcc`` that allows for multithreading.
+TODO: details.

 Usage
 =====